kxue7438/MovieRecommenderApp/README.md

     npm run dev

-4. Open the app in your browser (default at http://localhost:3000).
+4. Open the app in your browser (https://kxue7438.github.io/MovieRecommenderApp/ or default at http://localhost:3000).

 ## Technologies Used